gustavoknz/Finance-Tracker/README.md

 - **Android**: `./gradlew :shared:testAndroidHostTest`
 - **iOS**: `./gradlew :shared:iosSimulatorArm64Test`

+## 🗄️ Database migrations

+The project uses Room and has a schema migration for the newer `localTimestamp` fields added to cached entities.

+- Version bump: `AppDatabase` has been updated to schema version 2.
+- Migration path: `MIGRATION_1_2` adds `localTimestamp` to the cached rate, currency, and pin tables.
+- Important: destructive fallback was removed to keep upgrade behavior intentional and testable.

+## ✅ Recent quality fixes

+- Added proper DB migration support for the `localTimestamp` fields.
+- Fixed iOS fallback behavior for unknown currency codes without crashing.
+- Kept Compose animation behavior consistent by delaying click-driven actions long enough to complete exit animations.

 ## 🛡️ Static Analysis (Semgrep)

 The project is integrated with **Semgrep** for security-focused static analysis across both Kotlin and Swift.